Lake Constance

 The lake is situated where Germany, Switzerland, and Austria meet.
-Its shorelines lie in the German states of Baden-Württemberg and Bavaria, the Swiss cantons of St. Gallen, Thurgau, and Schaffhausen, and the Austrian state of Vorarlberg.
-The actual location of the border is disputed.
+Its shorelines lie in the German states of Baden-Württemberg and Bavaria; the Swiss cantons of St. Gallen, Thurgau, and Schaffhausen; and the Austrian state of Vorarlberg.
+The actual locations of the country borders within the lake are disputed, with Austria, Germany and Switzerland all holding different opinions on the matter.

-The Alpine Rhine forms in its original course the Austro-Swiss border and flows into the lake from the south.
-The High Rhine flows westbound out of the lake and forms (with the exception of the Canton of Schaffhausen) the German-Swiss border as far as to the city of Basel.
+The Alpine Rhine forms, in its original course (Alter Rhein), the Austro-Swiss border and flows into the lake from the south.
+The High Rhine flows westbound out of the lake and forms (with the exception of the Canton of Schaffhausen, Rafzerfeld and Basel-Stadt) the German-Swiss border as far as to the city of Basel.
+The Leiblach forms the Austria–Germany border east of the lake.

-The most populous towns on the Upper Lake are Constance (Konstanz), Friedrichshafen, Bregenz, Lindau (Bodensee), Überlingen and Kreuzlingen.
-The largest town on the Lower Lake is Radolfzell am Bodensee.
+The most populous towns on the Upper Lake are Constance (Konstanz), Friedrichshafen, Bregenz, Lindau, Überlingen and Kreuzlingen.
+The largest town on the Lower Lake is Radolfzell.
 The largest islands are Reichenau in the Lower Lake, and Lindau and Mainau in the Upper Lake.
+Bodanrück, a large peninsula, separates the Upper and Lower Lake.

-While in English and the Romance languages, the lake is named after the city of Constance, the German name derives from the village of Bodman (municipality of Bodman-Ludwigshafen), in the northwesternmost corner of the lake.
+While in English and in the Romance languages, the lake is named after the city of Constance, the German name derives from the village of Bodman (municipality of Bodman-Ludwigshafen), in the northwesternmost corner of the lake.